Rurigan/sscp/README.md

+# SSCP - An AVR implementation

-# sscp - currently working on this file
+currently working on this file